alexbenko/ChatMancer/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file.
+To run this project, you will need to add the following environment variables to your `.env` file in the /api directory.
 These variables are crucial for securing the application and connecting to external services.

 ### `OPENAI_API_KEY`